TechEarl

 ToolTypeWhere it runsBest forPricing

-WPScanBlack-box CLI scannerYour machine (external view)Pentests, audits, CI checksFree CLI; API tiers from $0-199+/mo
+WPScanBlack-box CLI scannerYour machine (external view)Pentests, audits, CI checksFree CLI; free non-commercial API, custom-priced Enterprise

 WordfenceWordPress pluginInside WordPress (white-box)Production monitoring, WAF, malware scanFree plugin; Premium $119/year/site